GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/performance-scoring/index.md

 ## How the Performance score is weighted {: #weightings }

-The Performance Score is a [weighted average](https://www.wikihow.com/Calculate-Weighted-Average#Weighted_Averages_without_Percentages_sub) of the _metric scores_.
+The Performance score is a [weighted average](https://www.wikihow.com/Calculate-Weighted-Average#Weighted_Averages_without_Percentages_sub) of the _metric scores_.
 Naturally, more heavily weighted metrics have a bigger effect on your overall Performance score.
 The metric scores are not visible in the report, but are calculated under the hood.